ChefBingbong/ts-ethereum/README.md

 > Full Ethereum execution and consensus client implementation in TypeScript (WIP).

+What started off as a hobby solo project im turning into a full production ready execution client for the TS/JS ecosystems. the first of its kind. but probs wont be ready untik the end of the year. this is a huge undertaking. i dont want to opensource this or make releases until im happy with the state of it.
 Not production-ready.
 Expect breaking changes, missing features, and incomplete protocol coverage.

 ---

-## Getting started

-### Prerequisites
-- Bun (this repo was created with Bun tooling), but also supports Node.js.

-Tip: If `index.ts` lives inside a package (common in monorepos), run it from that package directory or use the relevant workspace script once added.

----

 ## Project status (today)

 ### In progress
-- Smart contract support: not yet (no EVM / contracts execution support currently) — in progress
+- Smart contract support: working, but i have minimal support for most post megre hardfork and eip changes. im working on iy
 - Testing suite: in progress

 ### To do / not started (planned)
-- Consensus client: to do
+- Consensus client: to do. lol probs wont start this at all since lodestar does this. but might make a minified lodestart for my own learnig purposes
 - Execution client completeness (state, tx pool, block building/import, etc.): to do
 - Wire protocol completeness, syncing, peer discovery hardening: to do
 - Metrics/observability, fuzzing, long-run testing: to do